tarasom/vsf-payment-mollie-payments/README.md

 With Magento 2 as a backend system it's now possible to offer your customers all common payment methods within the Vue Storefront checkout when online and give accurate payment status information immediately afterwards.\
 Are you missing features you need, please feel free to contact us via https://www.getnoticed.nl/ or create an issue in this Github repository,

+# Sign up for a Mollie account
+If you haven't done that already, head out to https://www.mollie.com/ for signing up for an account.

 # Installation Guide
 Follow these steps to install this module in Vue Storefront.\
 We tried to be so specific as possible, if you need help don't hesitate to contact us.
 Please find below the options to get support.